Amos Paul Kennedy Jr.

 Amos Paul Kennedy Jr. (born 1948) is an American printer, book artist, and papermaker best known for social and political commentary, particularly in printed posters.
-One critic noted that Kennedy is "...unafraid of asking uncomfortable questions about race and artistic pretension."

 Biography

 From an early age, Kennedy was interested in letters and books and studied calligraphy for several years.
-At the age of 40, Kennedy visited Colonial Williamsburg, a Virginia living history museum, and was mesmerized by an 18th-century print shop and book bindery demonstration.
-The incident so influenced that he studied printing at a community-based letterpress shop in Chicago and, within a year quit his AT&T systems analyst job, which he had held for nearly two decades, to continue printmaking studies.
+At the age of 40, Kennedy visited Colonial Williamsburg, a Virginia living history museum, and was influenced by a print shop and book bindery demonstration to study printing at a community-based letterpress shop in Chicago.
+He later left his job to continue his studies.

-Kennedy articulated his fascination with letterpress printing in one interview: "...
-I believe it was the capability of making multiples.
+Kennedy articulated his fascination with letterpress printing in one interview, "I believe it was the capability of making multiples.
 Multiples of text are important to me.
 They allow for distribution."
-He later told curator Angelina Lippert with Hyperallergic, "Printing is a very democratic process: you are able to make multiples that can be shared by people."
+He told curator Angelina Lippert with Hyperallergic, "Printing is a very democratic process: you are able to make multiples that can be shared by people."

-He attended the University of Wisconsin–Madison, studied under legendary book designer Walter Hamady, and earned a Master of Fine Arts in 1997.
+He attended the University of Wisconsin–Madison, where he was taught by book designer Walter Hamady, and earned a Master of Fine Arts in 1997.
 He later taught graphic design at the Henry Radford Hope School of Fine Arts at Indiana University Bloomington.
 His letterpress poster shop, Kennedy Prints, is located in Detroit, Michigan.